spencertipping/caterwaul/README.rst

 destructuring-bind syntactic macros.
 It also, unlike Divergence, has a proper test suite and runs on IE6.
 (Please visit the `test page <http://spencertipping.com/caterwaul/test>`_ and let me know if anything fails.
 My goal is to make this project completely cross-browser, at least starting with IE6.)

-Documentation is in the doc/ directory (in the form of applied guides), and the annotated source is up at http://spencertipping.com/caterwaul/caterwaul.html.
-The best way to learn Caterwaul is probably to experiment by using the `online compiler <http://spencertipping.com/caterwaul/compiler>`_.
+Documentation is in the doc/ directory (in the form of applied guides; these should be a great place to start), and the annotated source is up at http://spencertipping.com/caterwaul/caterwaul.html.
+Another way to learn Caterwaul is to experiment with the `live compiler <http://spencertipping.com/caterwaul/compiler>`_.

 Using Caterwaul
 ---------------